quote.gif

 THE DERMAL FILLER PROCEDURE

 Before any procedure can go ahead, informed consent must be given.
-A half hour, initial consultation and assessment with Dr Beulink is required before treatment, during which time he goes over your concerns, outlines different procedures available to you that you may benefit from, what they do, how they work, downtime, results, before and after photos, costs, etc, etc. It is essential to have this initial consultation and assessment with the doctor who is going to perform the procedure, as it is important for you to know exactly what the procedure is, products used, what results can be expected and what problems or side effects can happen.
+An initial consultation and assessment with Dr Beulink is required before treatment, during which time he goes over your concerns, outlines different procedures available to you that you may benefit from, what they do, how they work, downtime, results, before and after photos, costs, etc, etc. It is essential to have this initial consultation and assessment with the doctor who is going to perform the procedure, as it is important for you to know exactly what the procedure is, products used, what results can be expected and what problems or side effects can happen.
 Once you are well aware of all these details, and all your questions are answered, treatment can proceed.

 Contact us NOW to see what Dermal Filler can do for you!

-Ph (03) 3555 712
+Ph (09) 523 2560 or Ph (03) 3555 712